kontainapp/km/tools/release/README.md

 ./release_km.py -h
 ```

+Note: version `v0.1-test` is a special tag reserved for testing.
+The release
+script will try to clean up when this release tag exists.
+Otherwise, the
+release script will fail to prevent accidental override of existing releases.

 ## Github Personal Access Token (PAT)

 This tool require a Github PAT to authenticate with Github APIs, and will